 Our centers are connected via a series of chunpis – belts of energy and power.
-This interactive experience clears attachments, projections, and heavy energy.
-It leaves a person feeling refreshed, with heightened spiritual perception.
+This interactive ceremony clears attachments, projections, and heavy energy from the soul.
+It leaves a person refreshed, with heightened spiritual perception.
 In their own energy, sometimes for the first time in their lives.

 A Chunpi Paqo is one who is initiated to perform this ceremony.

-I was initiated as a Chunpi Paqo by Juan in 1997.
+I was initiated by Juan in 1997.
 Over the years I’ve been performing this ceremony, I’ve found it beneficial and powerful for every recipient, including myself.
 I’ve also witnessed many healings.
-We even use it at Healing Quest as a means of freeing a person from a dysfunctional past lodged within their soul.
+It can even be used as a means to free a person from a dysfunctional past lodged within their soul.
 It allows Shamanic Rebirth to occur.

 I deeply honor and respect this traditional ceremony and teach it the way Juan taught me.